jannikh/hopsa-berlin/README.md

 ## File structure

 The source code is located in the `src` folder.
-The compiled website is located in the `dist` folder.
+The compiled website is located in the `docs` folder.
 CSS styles are located in the `styles` folder.
 HTML templates and snippets are located in the `src/_includes` folder.

 ## Contact